Cleveland Truck Accident Attorney

 Even with these regulations in place, every year thousands of truck accidents occur because of deliberate violations of the Federal Motor Carrier Safety Administration’s (FMCSA) regulations or unskilled / impaired drivers trying to handle multi-ton vehicles at highway speeds.

 Accidents involving large commercial trucks are not simply "big" car accidents.
 These types of collisions are much more complex.
 They require more investigation and specialized knowledge of engineering, crash reconstruction, and regulatory guidelines.
-As a result, you need a Cleveland auto accident attorney with experience in this area who can represent you effectively and knowledgeably.
+As a result, you need a Cleveland truck accident attorney with experience in this area who can represent you effectively and knowledgeably.
 At Spangenberg Shibley & Liber LLP, our Ohio trial attorneys specialize in the most serious accidents, where our resources and sophistication make all the difference.